groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/java/barcode-extraction/extract-barcodes-groupdocs-parser-java/_index.md

 To try out GroupDocs.Parser without restrictions, obtain a temporary license by visiting [Temporary License page](https://purchase.groupdocs.com/temporary-license/).
 You can then purchase a full license if the solution meets your needs.

 ## Setting Up GroupDocs.Parser for Java
-Firstly, you need to set up your environment.
-If you're using Maven, include the dependencies in your `pom.xml` file as shown above.
-For direct downloads, ensure the JAR files are added to your project's build path.
+If you’re using Maven, the `pom.xml` snippet above is all you need.
+For manual setups, place the downloaded JAR files on your project’s classpath.

 ### Basic Initialization and Setup
-Here’s a simple way to initialize GroupDocs.Parser for Java:
+Here’s the minimal code required to import the parser class:

 ```java
 import com.groupdocs.parser.Parser;
 ```

-Ensure you have imported all necessary classes before proceeding with barcode extraction functionalities.
+Make sure all required classes are available before moving on to barcode extraction.

 ## Implementation Guide
-In this section, we'll explore how to extract barcodes from specific areas of a document page using GroupDocs.Parser for Java.
+The following steps show you how to extract barcodes from a defined area on a document page.

 ### Define Document Path and Initialize Parser
-Start by setting the path to your document:
+First, point the API to your source file:

 ```java
 String filePath = "YOUR_DOCUMENT_DIRECTORY/sample_pdf_with_barcodes.pdf"; // Replace with your file path
 ```

-Initialize the `Parser` object within a try-with-resources block to ensure proper resource management:
+Create a `Parser` instance inside a try‑with‑resources block so the resource is closed automatically:

 ```java
 try (Parser parser = new Parser(filePath)) {